+Electricity

+Repair category 2

-Electricity Repair category 1 Notes It is likely that only the most recently rewired properties will have electrical installations that fully comply with current regulations.
-The installation in this property has been tested with the next test due in 2021.
+Notes It is likely that only the most recently rewired properties will have electrical installations that fully comply with current regulations.
+The installation in this property appears relatively modern but there is no evidence of a recent test.
 It is recommended good practice that all electrical installations should be checked periodically, approximately every ten years or when a property changes hands.
 This should be regarded as a routine safety and maintenance check.
-A few sockets were noted to the skirting boards which is not considered best practice.
+A couple of sockets were noted to the skirting boards which is not considered best practice.
+We have been advised electrical work and upgrades have been carried out within the property between 2004-2011.